Understanding the Agile Invest Model to Write User Stories (1)

 Small

 The best stories can be completed quickly – think a few days at most.
 This approach increases the likelihood of completion and keeps momentum high.
 Small stories are less daunting and more manageable, making the development process smoother.
+Large stories often represent epics rather than sprint-ready backlog items and should be divided into smaller stories.

 Example: A user story focused on adding a password strength indicator to the user registration form of a website is a good example of a small story.
 It’s a well-defined, concise task that can be completed quickly, making it manageable and less complex.